ungive/discord-music-presence/documentation/troubleshooting.md

 ![Screenshot of the "Activity Privacy" settings](../assets/screenshot-discord-activity-settings.png)

+Also make sure you didn't add "Music Presence" as a game.
+If you see "Playing Music Presence" in your status, then you most likely added it as a game and you should remove it again.

 If that does not help, read on.

 ## Media players that don't work out of the box